russor/freebsd_bp_ctl/readme.txt

 on May 31, 2022, Version 4.0.2 09/03/2021 (zip file on ftp dated Oct 19, 2021)

 And changed it to update the timeout/untimeout calls to callout(9) as timeout was removed from FreeBSD 13.0 and later.
+Interface scanning on each ioctl was removed; it was panicing on my hosts, so I switched the load time interface scanning to use ifunit_ref, added in FreeBSD 8, which I think may better handle the reasoning behind if_scan?
+Additionally, ifdefs allowing compilation on kernels earlier than FreeBSD 6 was removed.

 As a side-note, if you've got a PEG4BPI or similar, older card that shows up with vendor=0x1374, and not just the subvendor set; it might be possible to